-- 15A The Analytical Perspective-Revisited
+Section 15A The Analytical Perspective-Revisited

-- 15B Quality Control
+Section 15B Quality Control

-- 15C Quality Assessment
+Section 15C Quality Assessment

-- 15D Evaluating Quality Assurance Data
+Section 15D Evaluating Quality Assurance Data

-- 15E Key Terms
+Section 15E Key Terms

-- 15F Chapter Summary
+Section 15F Summary

-- 15G Problems
+Section 15G Problems

-- 15H Solutions to Practice Exercises
+Section 15H Solutions to Practice Exercises

 In Chapter 14 we discussed the process of developing a standard method, including optimizing the experimental procedure, verifying that the method produces acceptable precision and accuracy in the hands of a signal analyst, and validating the method for general use by the broader analytical community.
 Knowing that a method meets suitable standards is important if we are to have confidence in our results.
 Even so, using a standard method does not guarantee that the result of an analysis is acceptable.
-In this chapter we introduce the quality assurance procedures used in industry and government labs for the real-time monitoring of routine chemical analyses.
+In this chapter we introduce the quality assurance procedures used in industry and government labs for monitoring routine chemical analyses.